 Access Board began posting NBC Administrative Office procurement orders as prepayments in 2018.

 NOTE 6.
 LIABILITIES NOT COVERED BY BUDGETARY RESOURCES

-The liabilities on Access Board’s Balance Sheet as of September 30, 2018 and 2017, include liabilities not covered by budgetary resources.
+The liabilities for Access Board as of September 30, 2019 and 2018, include liabilities not covered by budgetary resources.
 Congressional action is needed before budgetary resources can be provided.
 Although future appropriations to fund these liabilities are likely and anticipated, it is not certain that appropriations will be enacted to fund these liabilities.